 - Printing, coating, soldering, priming, painting, bonding, welding

-Secondary Sources of Contamination
+Secondary Sources of Surface Contamination

 As the above example illustrates, great care must be taken across the product's entire lifecycle and manufacturing process – beginning with the processing of incoming materials through cleaning and treatment and including final assembly or coating.
 Some examples of surfaces that are vulnerable to chemical contamination include silicon wafers used in electronics manufacturing, lenses used in photonics applications, and oil pans sealed using form-in-place gaskets used in automotive manufacturing – to name just a few.